Katholische Landjugendbewegung: History

 The movement was founded in 1947 inside its nowadays umbrella organization Union of the German Catholic Youth (Bund der Deutschen Katholischen Jugend, BDKJ).
 In the first years, the name of KLJB was "Action of the rural youth" (Aktion Landjugend).
 Main actions in the founding years were "rural seminars" to discuss rural formation and the social situation in the villages in rural areas.
 The members of KLJB developed five educational objectives in the 1950s and chose the association's patron Nicholas of Flüe.
 During the time, MIJARC (Mouvement Internationale de la Jeunesse Agricole et Rurale Catholique) was founded as international "Catholic Agricultural and Rural Youth Movement" (CARYM).
 KLJB was one of its founding members.
-In 1961, KLJB's umbrella organization BDKJ decided to built KLJB as independent federal association in Germany and to have it as one of the member organizations in BDKJ.
+In 1961, KLJB's umbrella organization BDKJ decided to build KLJB as independent federal association in Germany and to have it as one of the member organizations in BDKJ.
 The name of the former "Action of the rural youth" was finally switched to its today's name.

 In the 1970s, topics like democracy, social justice and peace were main issues, but also the merging of the men's youth and the women's youth of KLJB into one common association with a common federal board.
 Since that time, the boards on local, regional, diocesan and federal levels are elected due to gender parity.
 In the 1980s, KLJB focused on ecology and energy politics, but also on the formation of the rural areas.
 A big mile stone in the 1990s was the introduction of the campaign "eco fair wear" (Öko-fair tragen) and the founding of the clothing brand LamuLamu, which was labeled as "highly recommended" by "Label online" concerning standards, independence, controlling and transparency.